lewagonlisbon/programming4everybody/README.md

 ## Typical session

-- _13h00-13h25 (GMT+1)_ **Live session** on [Zoom](https://zoom.us/signup) with Le Wagon's teachers showing lots of live-demos to help you understand the concepts using practical examples
+- _13h00-13h25_ (GMT+1) **Live session** on [Zoom](https://zoom.us/signup) with Le Wagon's teachers showing lots of live-demos to help you understand the concepts using practical examples
-- _13h25-13h45 (GMT+1)_ **Q&A session** where you'll be able to ask the teachers any question you might have and share your screen with them for a live help
+- _13h25-13h45_ (GMT+1) **Q&A session** where you'll be able to ask the teachers any question you might have and share your screen with them for a live help
 - _13h45-?_ **Keep coding!** Use the [Slack channel](https://programming4everybody.slack.com) to find a buddy and work with him, interact with other classmates, or just send a funny gif 🙈

 For each session, a private link to the Zoom meeting will be shared on the Slack main channel before the beginning of the lesson.

-**N.B:** to make the lecture as interactive as possible, we ask you to share your screen with the rest of the participants for **no more than 2 minutes** per session, excluding any extra presentation 🙋🏼‍♀️🙋🏽‍♂️.
+**N.B:** to make the lecture as interactive as possible, we ask you to share your screen with the rest of the participants for **no more than 2 minutes** per session, excluding any extra presentation 🙋🏼‍♀️🙋🏽‍♂️
 The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.

 ## Going further

-Can't wait to know more about programming? **[Apply to Le Wagon](http://www.lewagon.com/lisbon/apply)** and learn how to build the app of your dreams with us!
+Can't wait to know more about programming? **[Apply to Le Wagon](http://www.lewagon.com/lisbon/apply)** and learn how to build the app of your dreams with us 🚀

 By completing this course, **you get a special 10% off the next Lisbon course tuition**, and you can combine this discount with any other active scholarship! 🇵🇹 Applications are open for our next batches, check out the dates on our website and [get in touch with our bootcamp manager](https://meetings.hubspot.com/fernando-jardim1).